jorgenmk/ntn-docs/readme.md

 Upon reset of the nRF9151DK the application should print the string `Ready` to the serial terminal.

-Currently the serial modem needs a full CRLF at the end of commands to properly start processing.
-Check your terminals settings to make sure it works.
+Currently, the serial modem requires a full CRLF (carriage return + line feed) sequence at the end of AT commands.
+Ensure your terminal is configured to send both \r and \n when you press Enter.

 Typing in the string `AT\r\n` should return the string `OK`.

 Note that this application does not echo characters back, like modem_shell did above.